OverCookedDuck/maldev-for-dummies/README.md

 ### Rust

 Some examples depend on the `windows-sys` crate to call the Windows API.
 Since we are using Cargo, packages will be automatically managed when you compile a test or release build.

+### Rust

+Zig is a relatively unmature language, the example solutions are completely self contained currently.
+Keep an eye out, this may change in the future.

 ## Resources